❤️Pantry Staples❤️

 I use the same list, with a few others added:

 Amazingly, they “got by” with these simple items…(These are just the ones I can remember, perhaps they bought a few other basic items, as well.)
 And they grew everything else they needed.
 They had a garden in the summer and fall, canning it all to last through the winter until Spring arrived and they would plant again.
 They also had milk cows that provided milk and she made their butter; they raised chickens for eggs, meat, etc. The ice truck came by ever so often and they had the ice wrapped in burlap, and they placed it in something similar to a pie safe.
 It was called an Icebox.
-This is where they kept items such as leftover food, pies, cakes, etc. They placed milk in jugs and bottles in the spring* to keep it cold. (*A cold stream of water that poured out of the ground, and they dug a hole and dammed it up with a small spillway, to keep some of the water there.)
+This is where they kept items such as leftover food, pies, cakes, etc. It was lined with mesh screen inside, to keep out insects, mice, etc. They placed milk in jugs and bottles in the spring* to keep it cold. (*A cold stream of water that naturally poured out of the ground, and they dug a hole and dammed it up with a small spillway, to keep some of the water there.)
 To give you a real good picture of their way of life, they even had to haul water from the spring and it was quite a ways from their house.
 They washed some of their clothes in another stream as well.
 This excerpt is from an article written by Rachel McSwain Fullilove, for the WPA.
 About her life in Augusta, Mississippi circa 1860-1870.
 “Syrup was made from cane, and to get the sugar, the syrup was boiled low and then dripped through a sack.
 The sugar left in the sack was brown, but had a good flavor.”
 Well, back to My Pantry List.
 I do try to be very frugal and attempt to mimic these “old ways” as best I can.
 Not just to be frugal, but because I actually like living this way.
 My GOAL is to simplify by making some of these from scratch, such as mixes, dressings and such; and also growing MORE things!
 I also want to get a few goats for milk, cheese, and making goat milk soap.
 UPDATE on the goats: We now have goats!
 Although no milkers right now.
 ANOTHER UPDATE: We now have a milk goat that will have a little one in about March of 2022.
 YET ANOTHER UPDATE: We now have two female goats a Nannie and her female kid, already weaned and old enough to be bred.
 UPDATE: Over the past few years, my list has changed somewhat to include more organic products.
 MY PANTRY:

 PERISHABLES: